 Beginner Mistakes when Purchasing Golf RangefindersTaking up golf as a new hobby is definitely exciting, but sometimes people are so eager to get out there on the course that they make a lot of rookie mistakes when purchasing equipment and gadgets.
 In golf, rangefinders are almost as important as balls and clubs, so you shouldn’t buy them in a hurry.
 No matter what your goals are and how much money you want to spend, be careful to avoid the following mistakes.

-Forgetting to read expert reviewsThe average golf store has state of the art items as well as low quality ones and rangefinders make no exception.
+Forgetting to read expert reviewsThe average golf store has state of the art items, as well as low-quality ones, and rangefinders make no exception.
 Try to avoid ads that make the product seem too good to be true and do not buy it just because one person recommended it to you.
 As a beginner, rangefinders might look all the same to you, but they are actually very different and should not be bought at random.
-Subscribe to authority sites such as http://www.bushnellgolfrangefinder.com/ to stay up to date with the best golf rangefinder products and find out which ones are worth the money.
+Subscribe to authority sites like http://www.bushnellgolfrangefinder.com/ to stay up to date with the best rangefinding products and find out which ones are worth the money.
 Reading reviews will help you understand which gadget caters for your needs.
 This way, you’ll buy a device from which you can get your money’s worth, not one whose features will remain unused.

 - Example: Slope editions are legal for personal and leisure use, but you cannot take them with you during tournaments, because they give you an unfair advantage over competitors.
 If you’re just starting out, but are committed to learning how to play at a professional level, then buy a range finder that can be legally used during competitions.

 Buying fake or second-hand rangefindersAfter spending a lot of money on golf clubs, balls and clothing, you may not want to spend a fortune on the rangefinder, an accessory that many consider unnecessary.
-Although buying a used gadget or an unauthentic one might seem like a decent compromise, you shouldn’t make it.
-You are actually better off without a range finder than with a low quality one.
+Although buying an unauthentic gadget might seem like a decent compromise, you shouldn’t make it.
+You are actually better off without one than with a low-quality model.
 Rip-off gadgets from non-authentic brands rarely ever work or, even if they do, do not provide accurate readings.
-For best results, buy a new device from trusted brands such as Bushnell, which offers a quality guarantee and has been proven to be one of the top choices in the field.
+For best results, buy a new device from trusted brands like Bushnell, which offers a quality guarantee and has been proven to be one of the top choices in the field.